ncurrid/ncurrid.github.io/index.md

 <section id="about" class="section">
   <h2>About me</h2>
-  <p>I’m a Project Manager with a growing focus on Business Intelligence, using data to drive decisions and improve performance.</p>
+  <p>I’m a Project Manager with a growing focus on Business Intelligence, using data to support decision-making and improve performance.
+I work across diverse sectors with an open mind and rigour, combining analytical thinking and project management to deliver clear, measurable results.
+My focus is on turning data into actionable insights through KPIs, reporting, and performance tracking.
+I communicate effectively and manage projects independently and in cross-functional teams, ensuring alignment between stakeholders and operations.</p>
 </section>

 <section id="bio" class="section">